 Get Tested at Village Emergency Centers

 If your child’s school is reopening, it is important to make sure that they are not a danger to other students.
 Getting your child tested is the only surefire way to know that they aren’t sick or an asymptomatic carrier of the virus.
-At Village Emergency Centers, we offer 24/7 emergency care with cost transparency and drive through coronavirus testing.
+At Village Emergency Centers, with locations in Jersey Village and League City, we offer 24/7 emergency care with cost transparency and drive through coronavirus testing.
 Visit us today for affordable emergency care, COVID-19 testing, or if you simply want to learn more about recommended coronavirus school precautions.